 The longer a post is, the more important readability becomes.
 For me, short paragraphs are key to being able to read a post.
 If a 1000-word post is crammed into a single paragraph, I’m not going to even try to read that.
-Breaking up longer posts with headings and/or images also makes it easier for the reader to follow along, and headings make it easier for readers to skip over chunks that are less relevant for them.
+Breaking up longer posts with headings and/or images also makes it easier for the reader to follow along, and headings make it easier for readers to skip over chunks that are less relevant to them.

 For search engine optimization (SEO) purposes, longer is generally better, but short posts can still do well in search results.
 Writing for your readers will probably serve you a lot better than trying to write for search engines.

 The best title for a post depends on who your main target audience is.
 If the focus is on your existing readers, creative but not particularly descriptive is just fine, as is a title that you reuse for every post in a series.

 If you’re trying to bring in new readers, particularly if you’re trying to draw traffic from search engines, it should be clear from your title what your post is about, and you might want to consider what people might type into Google if they’re searching for a post like yours.
 If you have a Silly Sunday series and each post is Silly Sunday Week 1 through Silly Sunday 50, those individual posts with basically the same title aren’t going to do well in search results.

 Overall, I find that titles containing questions seem to do well.
 I’ve read that titles containing numbers do well, although I’m not generally a fan personally.
 Perhaps it’s because I find it rather tedious looking at Pinterest and seeing 5 gazillion pins linking to posts along the lines of “8 Morning Habits that That Will Completely Change Your Life.”